Appsilon/py_shiny_semantic/README.md

 pip install -r requirements.txt # installs dependencies
 ```

-To run the app in the hot-reload mode (the app automatically reloads evey time it detects changes in the python source code), run the following command:
+To run the app in the hot-reload mode (the app automatically reloads every time it detects changes in the python source code), run the following command:

 ```
 shiny run --reload app